Quick Fix Salt Pepper and Garlic Potato Chips

 Smoked Potato Chips

-I had my Weber Smokey Mountain smoker set up for a cold smoke the other day, making a batch of smoked cheeses.
+I had my Weber Smokey Mountain smoker set up for a cold smoke the other day.
+I was making a batch of smoked cheeses.
 Since I already had everything in place, I decided to throw on a bag of cheap, plain potato chips.
 In a short time I had a batch of fantastic tasting smoked potato chips!
 How easy is that?

 Cold smoking can be a tricky endeavor.
-The key is to not get above 90 F. Though chips aren’t as picky as cheeses, which of course can melt if you get your temperatures too high, you still don’t want to cook them over high heat or get too much smoke on them.
+The key is to not get above 90 F. Though chips aren’t as picky as cheeses, you still don’t want to cook them over high heat or get too much smoke on them.
+They can definitely get overpowering.

 Smoked Potato Chips